 - Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
-In Denmark, 87% of 2-yearolds are enrolled in ECE.
-This increases to 96% of 3-year-olds, 97% of 4-year-olds and 97% of 5year-olds. - Compulsory education in Denmark starts at the age of 6 and continues until the age of 15.
-Students typically graduate between the ages of 18 and 19 from general upper secondary programmes.
-The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 19 and 25.
-This is similar to most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones. - The large majority of 15-19 year-olds across the OECD are enrolled in education.
-In Denmark, 43% of this age group are enrolled in general upper secondary education and 10% in vocational upper secondary education.
-A further 33% are enrolled in lower secondary programmes and 1% in tertiary programmes.
-This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2). - On average across countries and other participants with comparable data, 77% of entrants into general upper secondary education successfully complete their upper secondary studies (either in general or in vocational programmes) within the theoretical duration of the programme.
-The completion rate increases by an average 10 percentage points within two years after the end of the theoretical duration.
-In Denmark, 81% of entrants into general upper secondary education complete their programme within the theoretical duration, but this share increases to 87% after allowing an additional two years. - Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
-On average across the OECD, they attract 76% of all new students compared to 74% in Denmark.
+In Hungary, 11% of 2-yearolds are enrolled in ECE.
+This increases to 85% of 3-year-olds, 96% of 4-year-olds and 99% of 5year-olds. - Compulsory education in Hungary starts at the age of 3 and continues until the age of 16.
+Students typically graduate between the ages of 17 and 19 from general upper secondary programmes.
+The age range for completing vocational programmes is just as wide, with students typically graduating from vocational upper secondary programmes between 19 and 21.
+This is different from most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones. - The large majority of 15-19 year-olds across the OECD are enrolled in education.
+In Hungary, 33% of this age group are enrolled in general upper secondary education and 34% in vocational upper secondary education.
+A further 3% are enrolled in lower secondary programmes and 6% in tertiary programmes.
+This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2). - Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
+On average across the OECD, they attract 76% of all new students compared to 73% in Hungary.
 Short-cycle tertiary programmes are the second most common level of education for new entrants into tertiary education, but their importance differs widely across countries.
-In Denmark, they are chosen by 26% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+In Hungary, they are chosen by 10% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
 However, a few countries experienced double digit declines in the share of international students.
-Denmark is not one of them, as the share of international students remained stable between 2019 and 2021 (10% of all tertiary students).
+Hungary is not one of them, as the share of foreign students remained stable between 2019 and 2021 (13% of all tertiary students).